 A veteran of the American Conservatory Theater, Velina's A.C.T credits include MACHINAL, A STREETCAR NAMED DESIRE, and A CHRISTMAS CAROL, as well as world premieres of George Coates' RIGHT MIND, and Robert O'Hara's INSURRECTION: HOLDING HISTORY.
-Other credits include PEOPLE'S TEMPLE (World Premiere, Berkeley Repertory Theater), ABRAHAM LINCOLN'S BIG GAY DANCE PARTY (World Premiere, S.F.
-Playhouse), JOHN BROWN'S BODY (World Premiere, Denver Center Theater Company), ROAD TO HADES (World Premiere, Shotgun Players), THE SWEETEST SWING IN BASEBALL (West Coast Premiere, Magic Theater), S'KOTIPOLA and IN THE HOUSE OF BLUES (World Premieres, Lorraine Hansberry Theater), as well numerous performances with the Eureka Theater, Theatreworks, The Willows, Thick Description, and the Oregon Cabaret Theater.
+At A.C.T, the San Francisco Mime Troupe, and elseweher Velina's real forte is helping develop new work, which shows with a sampling of her other credits, which include PEOPLE'S TEMPLE (World Premiere, Berkeley Repertory Theater), COMPANY, ABRAHAM LINCOLN'S BIG GAY DANCE PARTY (World Premiere, S.F.
+Playhouse), JOHN BROWN'S BODY (World Premiere, Denver Center Theater Company), RECIPE (World Premiere, Central Works), ROAD TO HADES (World Premiere, Shotgun Players), THE SWEETEST SWING IN BASEBALL (West Coast Premiere, Magic Theater), S'KOTIPOLA and IN THE HOUSE OF BLUES (World Premieres, Lorraine Hansberry Theater), as well numerous performances with the Eureka Theater, Theatreworks, The Willows, Thick Description, and the Oregon Cabaret Theater.

-Velina is also a longtime member of the Tony and OBIE Award winning San Francisco Mime Troupe, where she has been a principal actor in over a decade and a half of world premiere musical comedies and dramas, touring throughout the United States, as well as internationally.
-Velina's credits with SFMT include 1600 TRANSYLVANIA AVENUE, MR. SMITH GOES TO OBSCURISTAN , VERONIQUE OF THE MOUNTIES, GODFELLAS, MAKING A KILLING, RED STATE, TOO BIG TO FAIL, POSIBILIDAD, and FOR THE GREATER GOOD as well as performing with the Mime Troupe at the Kennedy Center, the Theater Action Festival (Belgium), the Kwa'Chon International Open Air Theater Festival (Korea), and the International Festival of Verbal Heroes (Germany.)
+Velina is also a longtime member of the Tony and OBIE Award winning San Francisco Mime Troupe, where she has been a principal actor for two decades of world premiere musical comedies and dramas, touring throughout the United States, as well as internationally.
+Velina's credits with SFMT include 1600 TRANSYLVANIA AVENUE, MR. SMITH GOES TO OBSCURISTAN , VERONIQUE OF THE MOUNTIES, GODFELLAS, MAKING A KILLING, RED STATE, TOO BIG TO FAIL, POSIBILIDAD, FOR THE GREATER GOOD, and RIPPLE EFFECT, as well as performing with the Mime Troupe at the Kennedy Center, the Theater Action Festival (Belgium), the Kwa'Chon International Open Air Theater Festival (Korea), and the International Festival of Verbal Heroes (Germany.)

 Velina ia a two-time winner of the San Francisco Bay Area Theatre Critic's Circle award as Outstanding Supporting Actress for her work in S.F.
 Playhouse's ABRAHAM LINCOLN'S BIG GAY DANCE PARTY, and as Oustanding Principal Actress in the S.F.
 Mime Troupe's "POSIBILIDAD."